Boulders Beach - Penguins

 Decreasing rainfall from September onwards.
 Day temps are on average around 20°C and nights around 13°C. It’s often partly cloudy and occasionally overcast.

 January and February are the driest months of the year.
 Day temps are on average around 24°C and can climb up to 30°C. Night temps are on average around 15°C. Usually, it’s often sunny and partly cloudy.
 Due to the light breeze, it doesn’t get too hot.
+Also, the southeaster, often called "Cape Doctor" by the locals, can blow for days on end during summer.
+On our first visit, I got a cold due to the strong wind.
 The water temperature is around 18°C cold.

-During winter it is a mixture of sunny, partly cloudy, and overcast days.
+During winter, it is a mixture of sunny, partly cloudy, and overcast days.
 More precipitation in winter around 90 mm each month.
 Usually, June is the wettest month of the year.
-Day temps are on average around 18°C and during the night 10°C.
+Day temps are on average around 18°C and 10°C during the night.

 Our 5 Top Tips for an Exceptional Visit